Myles Straw Player Props: Guardians vs. Phillies

-The Cleveland Guardians, including Myles Straw and his .382 slugging percentage in past 10 games, including three extra-base hits but no home run), battle starting pitcher Ranger Suarez and the Philadelphia Phillies at Progressive Field, Friday at 7:10 PM ET.
+Myles Straw -- with a slugging percentage of .394 in his past 10 games, including three extra-base hits -- will be in action for the Cleveland Guardians versus the Philadelphia Phillies, with Zack Wheeler on the mound, on July 22 at 7:10 PM ET.

-He strung together two hits (going 2-for-3 with a double) in his last appearance against the Pirates.

 Myles Straw Game Info & Props vs. the Phillies